 Dr Knox was born into the horse industry and it has remained a central theme in his life.
 He grew up in southeastern Idaho where he and his brothers wreaked havoc on their family's horse breeding and training farm.
 He was active in Pony Club growing up achieving his A rating and competing in tetrathalon.
 He also coached the US Pony Club Tetrathalon team and accompanied them to competitions in Ireland and England.
 He attended Colorado State University for both his Bachelor of Science degree in Biology (1995) and for his Doctor of Veterinary Medicine degree which he completed in 2001.
 He began his affiliation with Idaho Equine Hospital in 2001 as an intern.
 He continued his education at Texas A&M University completing a three-year large animal surgery residency in 2005.
 He then rejoined Idaho Equine Hospital in 2005 as a member of the lameness and surgery team.
 In 2007 he successfully completed his certifying exams and became board certified in large animal surgery by the American College of Veterinary Surgeons.
 He became a partner in the practice in 2010.
 His areas of interest include lameness and sports medicine as well as laparoscopic surgery, fracture repair, and equine dentistry.
 Dr Knox is a member of AAEP, ACVS and the AVMA.
 Dr Knox is married to fellow equine veterinarian Robin Knight and they have 2 boys that are on the move constantly.
 Dr Knox enjoys skiing, home improvement projects, playing with his kids, and he has become an avid ultra-running competitor.

 Dr Kevin Wahl grew up in Fairview, Oklahoma.
 He attended Tabor College on a football scholarship.
 He attended veterinary school at Oklahoma State University receiving his Doctorate in Veterinary Medicine in 2008 during which he served 2 years as his class president.
 He began his time with Idaho Equine Hospital in June of 2008 spending one year as an intern.
 In July of 2009 he began his large animal surgery residency at Purdue University, but he jumped at the opportunity to finish his residency in private practice returning to Idaho Equine Hospital in 2011 for the last year of his residency.
 He published an article on orthopedic injections in Veterinary Surgery and was recognized by the ACVS with a first place Outstanding Surgical Resident Award.
 His professional interests include sports medicine, orthopedic infection, injection technique, orthopedic surgery and wound healing.
 Dr Wahl is a member of AAEP and ACVS.
 In 2014, Dr Wahl successfully completed all of the requirements and received his board certification through the American College of Veterinary Surgeons .
 Outside of work Dr Wahl enjoys camping, fishing, hunting, skiing and anything that gets him out into the mountains.
-He married his wife Jackie in 2016 and they are expecting their first child this winter.
-Dr Wahl is the newest partner at Idaho Equine Hospital, joining the partnership in January of 2017.
+He married his wife Jackie in 2016 and have two beautiful daughters.
+Dr Wahl is also a partner at Idaho Equine Hospital, joining the partnership in January of 2017.

 Dr. Jamie Higgins was raised in Chester, Ca. She knew from an early age that she would grow up to be a veterinarian.
 Dr. Higgins attended UC Davis where she majored in Neurology, Physiology, and Behavior.
 Dr. Higgins graduated at the top of her veterinary class at UC Davis in 2004.
 She then completed a one year internship at Arizona Equine Medical and Surgical Centre, in Gilbert, Arizona.
 Dr. Higgins returned to UC Davis for a 3 year residency in Large Animal Internal Medicine.
 Following her residency and board certification as a specialist in Large Animal Internal Medicine by the American College of Veterinary Internal Medicine, Dr. Higgins completed a second 2 year residency/fellowship in Equine Emergency and Critical Care.
 She is a board certified doctor in this specialty by the American College of Veterinary Emergency and Critical Care as well, and is one of only a handful of veterinarians in the country with this combination of advanced training.
 Dr. Higgins worked as a faculty clinician in the UC Davis Equine Internal Medicine/Critical Care Service for an additional two years.
-Recently, she has been a consulting specialist and relief hospital veterinarian at Loomis Basin Equine Hospital in Northern California.
-Dr. Higgins and her husband, Dr. Marcus Skacel, have settled in the Treasure Valley.
+She has also been a consulting specialist and relief hospital veterinarian at Loomis Basin Equine Hospital in Northern California.
+Dr. Higgins, her husband, Dr. Marcus Skacel, and three daughters have settled comfortably in the Treasure Valley.
 Dr. Skacel is a partner in the Herd Health bovine practice centered out of Caldwell, Idaho.
-They have two beautiful daughters and are expecting a baby this fall.
 Dr. Higgins joined the Idaho Equine team in 2013.
 Her focus at Idaho Equine Hospital is neonatal care, critical care cases, diagnostic ultrasound, neurologic disease, respiratory disease, infectious disease, and chronic medical conditions.
 Dr. Higgins is a member of ACVIM, ACVECC, and AAEP.
 Dr. Higgins enjoys loving on her daughters, camping, traveling, horseback riding, and spending time with their variety four legged furry family members.